160 Meters How Many Feet

 • Q: What are some common errors to avoid when converting units?

 • A: Common errors include using the wrong conversion factor, incorrectly placing decimal points, and forgetting to account for significant figures.
-Always double-check your calculations and ensure that your answer is logically consistent with the initial value.
+Always double-check your calculations and confirm that your answer is logically consistent with the initial value.

 • Q: Why are there two different unit systems?